Paulson02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that creates a new global variable
+Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.